 Ibid 2019 – “The New Wave”- Pages 112-113

-can you still buy accutane Skiers assemble around the doorway of the weight room, ready to hear what exercises they will be doing for another dryland practice.
+Skiers assemble around the doorway of the weight room, ready to hear what exercises they will be doing for another dryland practice.

 “It’s just sort of making the best of it,” captain Eliza Reedy said.
 The season started with the team able to race and practice on snow, but soon the temperatures rose, and the snow melted.
 The skiers were stuck outside and frustrated with mundane running.
 “I’m a little bit whiny during the running,” 9th grader Marie Schumacher said.
 Soon, freezing temperatures prohibited them from being outside, and stuck the team inside the athletic hallway doing strength workouts.